 As provided for in Section 50 (2) of The Child and Family Services Act, The Service Support Specialist reviews and approves requests at the Network level and recommends approval of Agreements with Young Adults in collaboration with the Child and Family Services Branch.
 The specialist provides consultation to Agency staff regarding youth transitioning out of the child and family services system.
 This includes providing information on transitional planning resources, including tuition waivers.

 The Southern Network continues to ensure that children in care receive the best care through the approval of services such as qualified care providers, support workers, respite providers and emergency supports.
 The Service Support Specialist provides consultation to Agency staff regarding special rates for children in care.
-The specialist reviews and approves requests at the Network level and recommends approval of special rate funding requests in collaboration with the Child and Family Services Branch.
+The specialist reviews and approves requests at the Network level and recommends approval of special rate funding requests.

-Within the Southern Network and its member agencies, children in care are identified as qualifying for Exceptional Circumstances Funding that is based on the child’s needs.
+Within the Southern Network and its member agencies, children in care are identified as qualifying for Exceptional Circumstances Funding which is based on the child’s needs.
 Children are assessed on their overall physical, emotional, mental, and behavioural health.
-The Service Support specialist reviews and approves requests at the Network level and recommends approval of exceptional circumstances funding requests in collaboration with the Child and Family Services Branch.
+The Service Support specialist reviews and approves requests at the Network level and recommends approval of exceptional circumstances funding requests.

 The ACTION working group (Agencies Coming Together in Our Nation) is made up of service representatives from each of our member Agencies and the Southern Network Service Support unit.
 The maintenance of this working group continues to enable us to continue to strengthen our relationships with and support our agencies as we work together to find solutions to better support families and children.